 A Fusion of Art and Spirituality in Recycled Oil Paintings by Wiesław Sadurski

 Embark on a unique artistic journey with my one-of-a-kind paintings, crafted meticulously from dried remnants of oil paints.
-These creations are not just visually striking but also deeply symbolic, reflecting on consciousness, spiritual insights, and varied depictions of Jesus.
+These creations are not just visually striking but also deeply symbolic, reflecting on consciousness and spiritual insights.

-From the abstract representation of different states of consciousness to insightful interpretations of Jesus, these artworks are an invitation to contemplate and delve into the depths of spirituality and artistic expression.
+From the abstract representation of different states of consciousness to insightful interpretation of Jesus, these artworks are an invitation to contemplate and delve into the depths of spirituality and artistic expression.

 Photo Wiesław Sadurski hands full of oil color crumbs